-In today’s settlement, HHS agreed that it will not fund the Silver Ring Thing’s abstinence-only-until-marriage education program as it is currently structured, and that any future funding is contingent on the Silver Ring Thing’s compliance with federal law prohibiting the use of federal funds to support religious activities.
-In addition, HHS agreed to closely monitor any future grants to the program.
+In today’s settlement, HHS agreed that it will not fund the Silver Ring Thing’s abstinence-only-until-marriage education program as it is currently structured and that any future funding is contingent on the Silver Ring Thing’s compliance with federal law prohibiting the use of federal funds to support religious activities.
+Also, HHS agreed to monitor any future grants to the program closely.
 Today’s agreement remains in effect until September 30, 2008.

 Since 1997, the federal government has spent nearly a billion dollars on abstinence-only-until-marriage programs.
-President Bush proposed increasing federal spending on abstinence-only-until-marriage program by $27 million for fiscal year 2007.
-Yet research indicates that in addition to using federal funds to support religious activities, many such programs do not help teens delay having sex, and some studies show that these programs actually deter teens from protecting themselves from unintended pregnancy or disease when they start having sex.
+President Bush proposed increasing federal spending on the abstinence-only-until-marriage program by $27 million for the fiscal year 2007.
+Research indicates that in addition to using federal funds to support religious activities, many such programs do not help teens delay having sex, and some studies show that these programs deter teens from protecting themselves from unintended pregnancy or disease when they start having sex.

 “Today’s settlement should serve as a wake-up call for HHS to better monitor the abstinence-only-until-marriage organizations they fund,” said Daniel Mach, an attorney with the ACLU’s Program on Freedom of Religion and Belief and a member of the legal team on today’s case.
 “Government dollars cannot be used to promote a particular religion.
 We will continue to fight any violations we may find.”